danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 ![Correlation Point Probability](https://raw.github.com/danielkorzekwa/tennis-player-compare/master/doc/glicko2_tennis_skills/correlation_point_probability.png "Correlation Point Probability")

 The predicted probability of winning a point on serve is taken from tennis skills at the beginning of a tennis match.
-Whereas, the average ratio of points won on serve is an arithmetic mean of all ratios of points won on serve, for those matches, which correspond to a specific value of predicted probability of winning a point on serve with a resolution of 0.01.
+Whereas, the average ratio of points won on serve is an arithmetic mean of ratios of points won on serve, for those matches, which correspond to a specific value of predicted probability of winning a point on serve with a resolution of 0.01.

 For example, consider an example of calculating the data for a correlation chart, for a set of two tennis matches: